Illustration showing a skinny man with belly fat.

 For example, if you hear that supplementing with BCAAs or whey protein, or eating more meat, or focusing on higher-protein foods will help your body composition, that’s true, and it slots into intervention #2: eat enough protein.
 If you’re eating enough protein, these details stop mattering very much.

-Even when it comes to things like balancing out your carb and fat macros, yes, that can matter… a little bit.
+You could optimize your carb and fat macros.
+That can help, a little bit (more on that here).
 But if you’re already eating a generally healthy diet made up of mostly whole foods, it probably won’t matter enough to be noticeable.
 When it comes to plant-based diets, ketogenic diets, and intermittent fasting, all of those approaches can work, but don’t expect to get better results from them.
 In fact, most of them tend to make it at least slightly harder (or at least more complicated) to build muscle.

 Illustration of a margarita.